bookofproofs/bookofproofs.github.io/_sources/history/19th-century/schottky.md

 **Friedrich Schottky** was a German mathematician who worked on elliptic, abelian, and theta functions.

 ### Mathematical Profile (Excerpt):
-* Friedrich's mother was Louise Winkler (1818-1908) who was a flower-maker from Breslau.
 * Friedrich attended the Humanistisches Gymnasium St Magdalenen in Breslau beginning his studies there in 1860.
 * After graduating from the Gymnasium, Schottky entered the University of Breslau in 1870, graduating in 1874.
 * Certainly the quality of Schottky's thesis was outstanding.